richpauloo/beautiful-jekyll/research.md

 * [Department of Energy - U.S./China Clean Energy Research Center for Water Energy Technologies (CERC-WET)](https://cerc-wet.berkeley.edu/)

 ***
-## Predicting Domestic Well Vulnerability to Drought with Statistical & Machine Learning
+## Domestic Well Vulnerability to Drought and Unsustainable Groundwater Management

-During the 2012-2016 drought, the state received more than 2,500 domestic well failure reports, the majority of which were in California's Central Valley [^fn7].
+During the severe 2012-2016 drought, more than 2,500 domestic wells ran dry in California, the majority of which (n = 2,027) were in California's Central Valley [^fn7].
 This left thousands of people without a reliable source of drinking water for months and, in some cases, years.
-Recent developments in California's Open and Transparent Water Data Platform (AB-1755) have made water data in California more transparent and available than ever before.
-In particular, well construction information, validation datasets of actual well failure, and groundwater level measurements are concurrently available, enabling the firstever regional-scale models of domestic well failure in California's Central Valley.
-This research utilizes big geospatial timeseries data to model domestic well failure, and machine learning models coupled with climate change predictors to predict future vulnerability to well failure.
+Recent developments in California's Open and Transparent Water Data Platform (AB-1755) have made water data in California more transparent and available than ever before, enabling the first ever regional aquifer scale models of domestic well failure.
+This research uses big geospatial timeseries data and machine learning to predict areas vulnerable to well failure in future droughts.

 Questions:

-* Which domestic wells will be vulnerable in the next drought?
+* How do longer drought durations (i.e. - 4-8 years in length) impact well failure?
-* Are disadvantaged households disproportionately affected by drought-vulnerable wells?
+* How do different groundwater management regimes (i.e. - business as usual, sustainable management) impact well failure?
-* Can machine learning identify characteristics of the vulnerable wells that will worsen with climate change?
+* Are disadvantaged areas disproportionately affected by well failure?

 [![domestic well failure to ](/img/cawdc_dash.png)](https://richpauloo.github.io/flexdash.html)
 *click on the picture to view the project*